 Suites: Host your special occasion with the best amenities Victory Field has to offer.
 The stadium's premium services allow you to choose from a variety of seating options.
 Our daily suites can host a number of guests.
 Plus, Victory Field's panoramic views of downtown Indianapolis are some of the best in the city.
 Read on for more on how we can customize an experience for your group.
 Visit Premium Seating for more information.

 Come see the beauty of one of the premier baseball stadiums through the eyes of an Indians representative with a Victory Field tour and much more.
 Group tours can be scheduled April through September and run Tuesdays and Thursdays at either 10:00 AM or 2:00 PM.
 Tours typically last for about an hour and are available by appointment only.
 Tour rates are $5.00 per person with free admission for teachers and bus drivers.
 Visit the Tours page. for more information or Request a Tour now.
-As of Spring 2022, Victory Field tours are not currently being offered.
-Please check back for updates throughout the season.
+As of Spring 2023, Victory Field tours are not currently being offered.
+Tours will begin in Summer 2023.

 Umbrellas are permitted inside Victory Field.
 Please be considerate of guests around you when using an umbrella.
 Beach umbrellas are not permitted into Victory Field.

 Wish a friend or family member a happy birthday, happy anniversary, happy retirement or other congratulatory message at Victory Field by purchasing a Video Board Celebration Package 48 hours in advance of the game you are attending.
-Requests for marriage and prom proposals are not accepted through the Video Board Celebration Package form at this time.
+Requests for marriage and prom proposals are now accepted, limited to one (1) per homestand.
 Net proceeds from Video Board Celebration Package purchases benefit Indianapolis Indians Charities.